Hoodwinked!: Pre-production

 In an effort to save costs, the film's cast was originally going to be composed mostly of friends and family members of the filmmakers.
 Cory and Todd brought in their cousin Tye Edwards to play Dolph and turned to their friend Joshua J. Greene to play Jimmy Lizard.
 Japeth was written specifically for Benjy Gaither, the son of gospel music singers Bill and Gloria Gaither.
 He had been a friend of the Edwards brothers since childhood and Cory's short film Wobots had been produced through his animation studio Live Bait Productions.
 Cory's wife Vicki was given the role of a skunk reporter, and while some consideration was initially given to having an adult play the child woodpecker Quill, the role was instead given to producer David K. Lovegren's daughter Kathryn.
 The Edwards brothers, Leech, and producer Preston Stutzman all took on roles as well.
 Wanting to do one of the voices in his movie and having watched a lot of squirrels, Cory took on the role of Twitchy, and Pro Tools was used to speed up the recording of his dialogue by 50 percent.
 Todd played the local Sandwich Man, Leech played both Det.
 Bill Stork and Glen, and Stutzman played Timmy.

 As the producers gained greater confidence in the film, however, larger name actors were brought in.
 Patrick Warburton was the first celebrity actor to join the film and did so purely out of a love for the script.
 Though Cory Edwards had originally envisioned the Wolf as sounding like a mixture between a young Chevy Chase and Bill Murray, he praised Warburton's performance, saying that he "made the Wolf his own character."
 Warburton, who had past experience in voice acting from Buzz Lightyear of Star Command and The Emperor's New Groove (2000), found funny Edwards' idea to voice the Wolf as an investigative reporter who fancied himself like Chevy Chase's Fletch character, so he decided to voice the Wolf dryly and inquisitively.
 Andy Dick also joined the cast early on, to voice Boingo.
 He used improvisation and approached the role differently from how it had been written, interpreting the character as victimized and unstable.
 The filmmakers were enthusiastic over Dick's angle on the character, and Todd Edwards said, "What we had written was kind of stock, to be honest, but Andy Dick, well, where he was supposed to laugh, he'd be crying.
 Where he was supposed to yell, he'd be laughing.
 He just mixed it up!"
-Prolific voice performers Tara Strong, David Ogden Stiers and Tom Kenny were cast in multiple roles.
+Prolific voice performers Tara Strong, David Ogden Stiers, Cameron Barr and Tom Kenny were cast in multiple roles.
 Strong was cast as Red and Zorra, Stiers was cast as Kirk, the Woodsman and Nicky Flippers, and Kenny was cast as Tommy and Woolworth the Sheep.
 Emmy-winning actress Sally Struthers was brought in to play Granny Puckett and Joel McCrary was cast as Chief Grizzly.